davidanderle/HA-eink-display/README.md

 - Compile the uPython code to .mpy using `mpy-cross` to accelerate execution and occupy less flash
 - investigate webrepl https://micropython.org/webrepl/ to update files over-the-air

-I could not make serial communication work from WSL2 on my laptop, therefore I am using a slightly more convoluted way to communicate with the board.
+# Hellow, world!
-My setup is in VSCode + PowerShell terminal.
+I could not make serial communication work from WSL2 on my laptop, therefore I am using VSCode + PowerShell terminal.
 1. Download the latest [esptool](https://github.com/espressif/esptool/releases/tag/v4.6.2) to program the ESP32-S3 through its ROM bootloader
 2. Download the latest [micropython .bin](https://micropython.org/download/UM_PROS3/)
 3. Put the ProS3 in download mode: